British Virgin Islands: Demographics

 The islands are heavily dependent upon migrant labour.
 In 2004, migrant workers accounted for 50% of the total population.
 32% of workers employed in the British Virgin Islands work for the government.
+In the late 2000s the first Overseas Filipino Worker came to the British Virgin Islands, by 2020 total British Filipino population was about 800.

 Unusually, the territory has one of the highest drowning mortality rates in the world, being higher than other high-risk countries such as China and India.
 20% of deaths in the British Virgin Islands during 2012 were recorded as drownings, all of them being tourists.
 Despite this, the territory's most popular beach still has no lifeguard presence.

 Religion

-Over 90% of the population who indicated a religious affiliation at the 2010 Census were Christian with the largest individual Christian denominations being Methodist (17.6%), Anglican (9.5%), Church of God (10.4%) and Roman Catholic (8.9%).
+Over 90% of the population who indicated a religious affiliation at the 2010 Census were Christian, with the largest individual Christian denominations being Methodist (17.6%), Anglican (9.5%), Church of God (10.4%), Seventh-Day Adventists (9.0%) and Roman Catholic (8.9%).
 The largest non-Christian faiths in 2010 were Hinduism (1.9%) and Islam (0.9%).
-However Hindus and Muslims constitute each approximately 1.2% of the population according to Word Religion Database 2005.
+However, Hindus and Muslims constitute each approximately 1.2% of the population according to Word Religion Database 2005.

 The Constitution of the British Virgin Islands commences with a professed national belief in God.